Exact Lagrangian tori in symplectic Milnor fibers constructed with fillings: Constructing infinitely many distinct Lagrangian Tori in Milnor fibers

 We apply three Hurwitz moves and obtain the following collection of vanishing cycles:

-Then, we apply the affine dictionary and obtain the Weinstein handlebody diagram~\ref{fig:Tpqrhandle} as follows.
+We now apply the affine dictionary and obtain the Weinstein handlebody diagram shown in Figure~\ref{fig:Tpqrhandle}.
 First we use the Lefschetz fibration on the regular fiber $\Xi^{-1}(0)$ where the Lagrangian skeleton of consists of Lagrangian spheres $T,P,Q$, and $R$.
-Since we already know how to write the vanishing cycles of $\Xi$ as Dehn twists of these four curves $T,P,Q,R$, then we are in Step $5$ of the affine dictionary and can use Proposition $2.23$ of~\cite{Casals_Murphy} to draw the front projection of their Legendrian lifts.
+We already know how to write the vanishing cycles of $\Xi$ as Dehn twists of these four curves $T,P,Q,R$, so we are in Step $5$ of the affine dictionary and can use Proposition $2.23$ of~\cite{Casals_Murphy} to draw the front projection of their Legendrian lifts.
 Note that the order of the vanishing cycles determines the Reeb height of the Legendrian lifts. \end{proof}

+{Theorem~\ref{prop:sublink}} \begin{prop:sublink} For any $p,r\geq1$, and $q\geq 3$, the Weinstein $4$-manifold $T_{p,q,r}$ contains infinitely many Hamiltonian non-isotopic exact Maslov-$0$ Lagrangian tori that are all smoothly isotopic and primitive in homology. \end{prop:sublink}

+\begin{proof} We start with the Weinstein handlebody diagram of $T_{p,q,r}$ obtained in Proposition~\ref{prop:Tpqr} and shown in Figure~\ref{fig:Tpqr1}.
+After performing Legendrian isotopy, Legendrian handle slides and handle cancellations, as described in Figures~\ref{fig:Tpqr1},~\ref{fig:Tpqr_link2},~and~\ref{fig:sublink2r} we find a Weinstein handlebody diagram of $T_{p,q,r}$ that contains a sublink that is Legendrian isotopic to $\Lambda(\beta_{22})$ if $p,r\geq1$, and $q\geq 3$.
+It follows from Corollary~\ref{thm:weinsteinsublink}, that if $p,r\geq1$, and $q\geq 3$, then $T_{p,q,r}$ contains infinitely many Hamiltonian non-isotopic Lagrangian tori that are smoothly isotopic and primitive in homology.

-It will be convenient to simplify the Weinstein handlebody diagram of $T_{p,q,r}$ as shown in Figure~\ref{fig:Tpqr1}: $(A)-(B)$ perform various handle-slides; $(C)$ cancel out the $1$-handles; $(D)-(E)$ perform Reidemeister moves; $(F)$ use the fact that one can handle-slide an $N$-copy of the unknot to a chain of $N$ unknots.
+We will now give a brief summary of the Legendrian isotopies, handle-slides and handle cancellations employed in Figures~\ref{fig:Tpqr1},~\ref{fig:Tpqr_link2} and~\ref{fig:sublink2r}.
+For simplicity of notation we do not change the notation for the attaching sphere of a $2$-handle after handle slides, although they are distinct as Legendrians.
+We first simplify the Weinstein handlebody diagram of $T_{p,q,r}$ as shown in Figure~\ref{fig:Tpqr1}: $(A)-(B)$ perform various handle-slides; $(C)$ cancel out the $1$-handles; $(D)-(E)$ perform Legendrian Reidemeister moves; $(F)$ use the fact that one can handle-slide an $N$-copy of the unknot to a chain of $N$ unknots.
 As soon as one cancel the $1$-handles one can check that $T_{p,q,r}$ has the correct intersection form for $p,q,r\geq 1$.
-Furthermore one can also check that $T_{0,0,0}$ is Weinstein equivalent to $T^*T^2$.
+Furthermore, one can also check that $T_{0,0,0}$ is Weinstein homotopy equivalent to $D^*T^2$, that is that there exists a sequence of handle-slides and Legendrian isotopies that takes the Weinstein handlebody diagram of $T_{0,0,0}$ to the standard Weinstein handlebody diagram of $D^*T^2$.
 We are now ready to use the Weinstein handlebody diagram of $T_{p,q,r}$ to find closed exact Lagrangian surfaces in $T_{p,q,r}$.